Guide to Work, Study, Travel and Living Abroad

 Culturally, I noticed Costa Ricans have a much more developed concern for their environment.
 Famous for its ecotourism, the country as whole has seemed to get behind the no litter policy (something the rest of Central America is still working on) as well as moving largely into sustainability programs and nature reserves.
 And, it shows.
 The place is stunning, clean, and streamlined for tourism.
 It’s a different experience than the rest of Central America but still one worth having.

-Traveling and “volunteering” in Costa Rica comes at a steeper price than the rest of Central America.
+Traveling and "volunteering" in Costa Rica comes at a steeper price than the rest of Central America.
 Most listings for volunteer positions required at least a $10-a-night contribution in addition to toiling the land.
-While volunteering for a small fee made Costa Rica affordable, which many say it isn’t, I’d grown accustomed to my non-existent Nicaraguan spending habits.
-For the ultra-budgeted, Costa Rica warrants an asterisk: It’s a must-see but requires a little of your savings.
+While volunteering for a small fee made Costa Rica affordable, which many say it isn't, I'd grown accustomed to my non-existent Nicaraguan spending habits.
+Costa Rica warrants an asterisk for the ultra-budgeted: It's a must-see but requires a little of your savings.

 The Panamanian Provision

-Then, I managed to get a fantastic post in Panama: setting up a sustainable, organic garden on a waterfront property on Lake Gatun, formed by the building of the Panama Canal.
-On my previous visit to Panama, I’d already been to Bocas del Toro and Boquete in the north, which should not normally be skipped, so I gave my budget some relief and headed straight to the new volunteer job.
+By good fortune, I then managed to get a fantastic post in Panama: setting up a sustainable, organic garden on a waterfront property on Lake Gatun, formed by the building of the Panama Canal.
+On my previous visit to Panama, I'd already been to Bocas del Toro and Boquete in the north, which should not normally be skipped.
+So, I reduced my budget and headed straight to the new volunteer job.

-Here’s was the beautiful thing: After three months of working my way down to Panama, I was already a month behind schedule but had acquired some pretty decent skills and know-how when it came to organic gardening and sustainable practices.
-The owners of the property, which we’ve deemed Glenaven on the Lake (website coming soon), knew very little.
-So, they pretty much gave me free reign to explore and create whatever I wished drawn from my new interests.
-In turn, my stay kept extending: two weeks to one month to six weeks and then…
+Here's the beautiful thing: After three months of working my way down to Panama, I was already a month behind schedule but had acquired some decent skills and know-how regarding organic gardening and sustainable practices.
+The property owners, whom we've deemed Glenaven on the Lake, knew very little.
+So, they gave me free rein to explore and create whatever I wished, drawn from my new interests.
+My stay kept extending: two weeks to one month to six weeks and then…

-I should now remind the reader that the whole point of this venture was to finally get to South America.
-Well, I nearly didn’t.
-The owners of Glenaven on the Lake were so pleased with their new garden that they asked me to stay for the next six months, developing different permaculture and sustainable systems on their property.
+Actually, the whole point of this venture was to finally get to South America, to my planned destination of Colombia.
+Well, I nearly didn't.
+The owners of Glenaven on the Lake were so pleased with their new garden that they asked me to stay for the next six months to develop different permaculture and sustainable systems on their property.
 So, we struck a deal.
-I needed two months, enough to dip my toe in the continent below (Link to upcoming Colombia article) before settling for half a year.
-And, they agreed, so I’m headed back to Central America yet again.
+Before settling in Panama for half a year, I needed two months to reach the continental country below known as Colombia.
+And they agreed, so I would return to Central America again.

 Reaching Panama takes you full circle.
-Southern Mexico and Guatemala have lots of expats as well as a strong indigenous presence.
+Southern Mexico and Guatemala have many expats and a strong indigenous presence.
 It wanes a little in the middle and reappears with a vengeance in Panama.
-U.S. retirees have made a major impact: There are fancy, planned developments up the Pacific coast from Panama City, all the way to overpriced farmers markets in the northern interior at Boquete.
-But, in the far southern reaches, the Kuna Yala, an indigenous tribe that out-stubborned the US, still lives in their own self-governed province in one of the most beautiful stretches of the Caribbean.
+U.S. retirees have made a significant impact: There are fancy, planned developments up the Pacific coast from Panama City to overpriced farmers' markets in the northern interior at Boquete.
+But, in the far southern reaches, the Kuna Yala, an indigenous tribe that out-stubborn the U.S., still lives in their own self-governed province in one of the most beautiful stretches of the Caribbean.

 * * *

-When traveling long-term, be it meticulously planned or by the seat of the chicken bus, it’s easy to get distracted with logistics: how to get from a to b and what to see here or there.
-But, slow budget travel is a different experience.
+When traveling long-term, be it meticulously planned or by the seat of the chicken bus, it's easy to get distracted with logistics: how to get from point A to point B and what to see here or there.
+But slow budget travel is a different experience.
 Schedules dissipate, and they never really work in Central America ultimately.
-There is time to procrastinate and one can’t help but learn what they need to know—the quickest route, the cheapest place, the best hike—along the way.
-Besides, there’ll be plenty of people pleased to sell what there is to see or happy to pack one more into a shuttle bus to that next destination.
-All of that comes easily and fairly worry-free.
+There is time to procrastinate, and one can't help but learn what one needs to know along the way — the quickest route, the cheapest place, the best hike.
+Besides, plenty of people will be pleased to sell what is to see or pack one more into a shuttle bus to that next destination.
+All of that comes easily and relatively worry-free.
+It's different from how to travel long-term in Central America.
+That bus passed by a long time ago.
+I'm still struggling with how to leave.

 For me, it’s not so much how to travel long-term in Central America.
 That bus passed by along time ago.
 I’m still struggling with how to leave.